 Every part of you is important to the gift you are to the world.
 Your sensitive nature is the doorway to your greatest joy and contribution!
 For continued support in learning how to be a force for positive change, call me.
 I’m committed to your success!

-As published nationally in Women’s Journals, February 2014
+As published nationally in my column Emotional Intelligence in the Women’s Journal, February 2014